 The Boomsday Project

 With the release of The Boomsday Project, Zoo gained powerful new tools, many of which are budget-friendly.
-Void Analyst and Doubling Imp join the usual assortment of Demons in Zoo Warlock, with the former offering a stand-in for Prince Keleseth in this Legendary-free list.
+Doubling Imp joins the usual assortment of Demons in Zoo Warlock.
 Doubling Imp not only pairs well with the Analyst but also with the new inclusion Soul Infusion, if you can manipulate your hand to guarantee the buff.
 Even without a buff, this new Imp spreads wide and drops eight stats on board, perfect for setting up a Fungalmancer in the midgame.